Soor1/Soor1.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. --->
+The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+💰👨‍💻🍳🐊
+--->

-My name is Soor Hansalia and I'm a Computer Science major at the University of Florida🐊.
+My name is Soor Hansalia and I'm a Computer Science major at the University of Florida.
 I'm extremely passionate about learning new technologies and making cool things.
-Additionally, I love cooking, working out, and niche personal finance hacks💰.
+Additionally, I love cooking, working out, and niche personal finance hacks.

-If you have any interesting project ideas👨‍💻 or want to discuss why cast iron pans are the best pans🍳, please reach out!
+If you have any interesting project ideas or want to discuss why cast iron pans are the best pans, please reach out!